Following the UGC Regulations on curbing the menace of Ragging in Higher

 fear or apprehension thereof in any fresher or any other student.

 3. Asking any student to do any act which such students will not in the ordinary course do and which has the effect or causing in generating a sense of

-6. Any act of financial extortion or forceful expenditure burden put on a fresher or any other student.
+act of financial extortion or forceful expenditure burden put on a fresher or

 7. Any act of physical abuse including all variants of sexual abuse, homosexual assaults, stripping, forcing obscene and lewd acts, gestures, causing bodily

 harm or any other danger to health or person.

 8. Any act or abuse by spoken words which would also include deriving perverted pleasure, vicarious or sadistic thrill from actively or passively participating

 in the discomfiture to a fresher or any other student.

 9. Any act that harms mental health and self-confidence of a fresher or any other student with or without intent to derive a sadistic pleasure or showing off power,